asynchrony-ringo/spark-botkit-servicenow/README.md

 ### SNBot commands

- See the [help sheet](https://gitlab.asynchrony.com/proj-1274/spark-botkit-servicenow/blob/master/docs/help.md) for a list of the various SNBot commands
+ See the [help sheet](https://gitlab.asynchrony.com/proj-1274/spark-botkit-servicenow/blob/master/docs/help.md) or type '@SNBot help' within Spark for a list of the various SNBot commands

 ### Alerting